 When we reach a goal, we feel urged to show off our achievement.
 Sometimes we try to be modest about it, because we were taught not to brag.
 Yet, every fiber of our body just wants to boast about the amazing accomplishment.

 Like no other, online video games and gaming platforms know how to exploit our blunt need to flaunt our accolades.
 Achievements in video games are presented as fun and innocent collectibles, but we all know how we feel when we obtain one.
-That’s serious delight.
+That’s a serious delight.
 Another digital pin on your jacket.
 And everybody is watching.